April 2, 2026

 Before you decide whether to sign, it is worth finding out what you may actually be giving up.
 That is exactly what our team at Frontier Law Center does.
 We investigate the circumstances of your termination, review the agreement itself, and give you a clear picture of whether signing is in your best interest or whether there is a stronger path worth exploring.

 At Frontier Law Center, we are plaintiff-side employment attorneys.
-When you bring us a severance agreement, we review it from your side of the table:
+When you bring us a severance agreement, we review it from your side of the table: identifying what claims you may be releasing, flagging terms that conflict with California law, evaluating whether the offer reflects what your situation is actually worth, and telling you honestly whether there is a stronger move available to you.

 Common Questions About Severance Agreements in California